 MARTINGELL, G. Private.

 MARTINSON William Farrell.
 860. Private.
 'C' Squadron.
-Enlisted in the KEH upon return from Shanghai in Dec 1914.
+Enlisted upon return from Shanghai in Dec 1914 on the SS Sawu Maru where he had been employed with the Shanghai Maritime Customs.
 Entered France 22/04/1915.
 Commissioned as a Second Lieutenant 23/01/1916 in the 13th Battalion, Essex Regiment.
 Held the rank of Lieutenant Colonel in WW2.
 Born China 1892.
 Aug 1920 joins Auxiliary Division of the Royal Irish Constabulary (ADRIC) as Company commander and later Adjutant.
 Married in Sep 1922 in Sussex.
 His residence at the time was Downpatrick, Co.
 Down, and his occupation is given as DI Ulster Constabulary.
 Had four children all born in Northern Ireland.
 Rejoined the army in 1940 as a Lieutenant in the Essex Regiment and rose to the rank of Lieutenant-Colonel.
 Lt-Col Martinson died in Mirpur Khas, Sind, Pakistan of chronic malaria on 28/11/1948.
 Portrait photographs in ADRIC uniform and Essex Regiment in 1945 available online.

 MARTYN, Ronald Flower.
 Private KEH.
 Born 20/04/1893 in Norfolk, England.
 Studied at Cambridge University and possible served in pre-war KEH 1912 with University Troop.
 Lieutenant Royal Army Service Corps, Captain Royal Field Artillery (Special Reserve).
 Awarded Italian Medal for Military Valour.